In this post, I discuss how I have set up SQLite in my Expo app. I utilize hooks and functional components to make my code reusable and modular.

 Some notes on this code:

-1. The component manages its own state (isDBLoadingComplete) to indicate when the database loading is complete.
+- The component manages its own state (

-2. We put the code within the useEffect function so that it is called when the component is loaded.
-By including the [] as the second parameter, we only call this function on the initial render.
+function so that it is called when the component is loaded.
+By including the[]

-4. After all of the database setup functions are called and have returned, we will set the state to indicate that the loading is complete.
-We will be watching for this state value in the App.js to know when we can hide the splash screen and show the homescreen.
+calls will run in order, and will only move on to the next line when the function has returned. - After all of the database setup functions are called and have returned, we will set the state to indicate that the loading is complete.
+We will be watching for this state value in the

-5. The // @refresh reset comment will force the state to be cleared when the app refreshes in Expo.
+comment will force the state to be cleared when the app refreshes in Expo.

 Initializing the Database

 We only want to initialize the database when the application first starts, and since the app can’t really work without the database, we should show the splash screen until the initialization is done.
-We can do this in the App.js file.
+We can do this in the App.js

-Since the useEffect function within useDatabase is asynchronous, we can’t guarantee that it will return right away.
-We set it up to track a state flag indicating when it is done, so the code in our App.js will watch for that flag.
+is asynchronous, we can’t guarantee that it will return right away.
+We set it up to track a state flag indicating when it is done, so the code in our App.js

-Here is the relevant code in the App.js.
+Here is the relevant code in the App.js

 import React from 'react';